Algebras and varieties: Introduction

 \begin{theorem} Suppose that $\cV$ is an affine algebraic variety with distinguished point $A_{Mon}$ as described in (1)-(3) above.
-Then \begin{enumerate} \item All algebras in $\cV$ have the same dimension equal to the dimension of $A_{Mon}$ \item All finite dimensional algebras in $\cV$ have the same Cartan matrix \item gldim $(\Lambda) \leq $ gldim $(A_{Mon})$, for all algebras $\Lambda$ in $\cV$ \item If gldim $(A_{Mon}) < \infty$ then the Cartan determinant conjecture holds for all (finite dimensional) algebras in $\cV$ \item If $A_{Mon}$ is Koszul then all algebras in $\cV$ are Koszul \item If $\Lambda \in \cV$ is a positively $\mathbb Z$-graded algebra then $A_{Mon}$ is positively $\mathbb Z$-graded and the Hilbert series of $\Lambda$ and $A_{Mon}$ are equal. \item If $A_{Mon}$ is quasi-hereditary then all algebras in $\cV$ are quasi-hereditary.
+Then \begin{enumerate} \item All algebras in $\cV$ have the same dimension equal to the dimension of $A_{Mon}$. \item All finite dimensional algebras in $\cV$ have the same Cartan matrix. \item gldim $(\Lambda) \leq $ gldim $(A_{Mon})$, for all algebras $\Lambda$ in $\cV$. \item If gldim $(A_{Mon}) < \infty$ then the Cartan determinant conjecture holds for all (finite dimensional) algebras in $\cV$. \item If $A_{Mon}$ is Koszul then all graded quadratic algebras in $\cV$ are Koszul.
+The analogous statement holds in the case of $N$-Koszul algebras, $N \geq 3 $. \item If $\Lambda \in \cV$ is a positively $\mathbb Z$-graded algebra then $A_{Mon}$ is positively $\mathbb Z$-graded and the Hilbert series of $\Lambda$ and $A_{Mon}$ are equal. \item If $A_{Mon}$ is quasi-hereditary then all algebras in $\cV$ are quasi-hereditary.

 \end{enumerate} \end{theorem}